Raven logo

 • People content with a subscription model

-Bear's Markdown export is the only migration step you'll need.
-From then on, your notes are a folder you can open anywhere.
+Bear's Markdown export is the only migration step you need.
+After that, your notes live in a folder you can open anywhere.

 Export your Bear notes as Markdown (File → Export Notes → Markdown)